-Here are some of the most common used including links for further reading.
+Here are some of the most commonly used acronyms and keywords including links for further reading.

-CMA: Child Maintenance Service can create DEOs (Deduction from Earnings Orders) and send to an employer to make deductions from an employees payments.
+CMA: Child Maintenance Service can create DEOs (Deduction from Earnings Orders) and send them to an employer to make deductions from an employee's payments.

 CTAEO: Council Tax Attachment of Earnings Order is a notification a council will send to an employer to deduct payments from an employee for overdue council tax, this is repaid in percentage bandings.

-DEA: Direct Earnings Attachments is deduction made through payroll when an employee owes the Department for Work and Pensions (DWP).
+DEA: Direct Earnings Attachments are a deduction made through payroll when an employee owes the Department for Work and Pensions (DWP).

 DEOs: Deduction from Earnings Orders are a way of collecting child maintenance (created by CMA) directly from a paying parent’s earnings or pension.